itsHanibee/infrared/README.md

 ------

 Of course this is just the tip of the iceberg, when it comes to cool grading we can achieve with infrared.
-It's almost limitless
+With some time you can pull off really alien feeling imagery, this has been attempted on commercial cinema already before with terrific results.

 <img width="1374" height="950" alt="color-treatments_rob-shea" src="https://github.com/user-attachments/assets/cfbf59c2-25d9-4fda-8555-4162d8044c47" />